 What do Peer Champions with the IRCNFF Campaign Do?

 Peer Champions act as ambassadors for the IRCNFF Campaign in their communities.
-After being selected, they complete online and in person trainings on domestic violence prevention and learn how to hold educational events that raise awareness and promote action.
+After being selected, they complete online and in person training on domestic violence prevention and learn how to hold educational events that raise awareness and promote action.
 After their training, Peer Champions design and run two educational events in their community about domestic violence.
 Peer Champions have the freedom to design these events in creative ways.
-The events will take place any time between April 2019 and April 2020.
 Peer Champions can schedule the events according to their convenience.

-Meet the Peer Champions from last year here.
+Meet the Peer Champions from previous years here.

 Learn more about events that Peer Champions ran last year here.

 What Supports will a Peer Champions Receive from the Campaign?